 Yes, you can switch supplier.
 Note, however, that if your smart meter is an older generation model (known as SMETS1), it may revert to a standard meter with a digital display when you switch supplier.
 New generation – SMETS2 – meters don’t have this problem and remain fully functional regardless of which supplier you switch to.
 The good news is that if you do have a SMETS1 meter, then plans are afoot to roll out software upgrades to make them fully compatible with all suppliers in the years ahead, so unless you’re wedded to the smart meter’s extra features, don’t let it put you off switching to a better deal.

 You can switch your energy service online or by phone, by following these steps:

 Search deals by postcode because prices are based on where you live, and some energy companies only supply certain areas.

 Compare tariffs from a range of suppliers to find the best deal.
 You can compare gas and electricity products here.

 Enter your energy usage to get the most accurate results.
 You can find this on your most recent bill, or on your smart meter if you have one.

 Confirm your switch by providing your new supplier with your full address and bank details.
 You will also need to give a meter reading on the day of the switch.

-You will then receive a welcome pack from your new supplier with the details of your plan.
+You’ll receive a welcome pack from your new supplier with the details of your plan.
 Your old supplier may contact you if you owe money or are due a refund.

 It usually takes up to 21 days for your energy service to be moved.